kyma-project/community/guidelines/content-guidelines/02-diagrams.md

 ## Background

-Keep the background of the diagram **white** as it renders well both on Github and in the UI.
+Keep the background of the diagram **white** as it renders well in both GitHub and the `kyma-project.io` website.
 Do not use transparent background as it doesn't display well in dark mode.

 Always add **rounded** secondary backgrounds to indicate the environment in which the workflow takes place.
-Use **mild blue** (HEX: #F0F6FF) to indicate the main environment, such as a cluster, and **mint green** (HEX: #DEF2DD) to indicate subsidiary environments, such as Namespaces.
+Use **mild blue** (HEX: `#F0F6FF`) to indicate the main environment, such as a cluster, and **mint green** (HEX: `#DEF2DD`) to indicate subsidiary environments, such as Namespaces.

 ## Shapes

 Use **white** fill for main shapes, such as boxes.
-For actors, apply **blue** (HEX: #0A6EC7) fill.
+For actors, apply **blue** (HEX: `#0A6EC7`) fill.

 > **NOTE:** Same as in the Unified Modeling Language (UML), the term **actor** refers to a role played by a human user, external hardware, or any other entity.

 ## Outlines

-Use **grey** (HEX: #666666) for outlines.
+Use **grey** (HEX: `#666666`) for outlines.
 Set the outlines of the shapes to 1pt.
 Do not use any outlines for actors, steps, and secondary backgrounds.

 ## Text

-Use **black** both for the primary and secondary texts.
+Use **black** for both the primary and secondary texts.
 Use the following **Helvetica** font sizes:
 - 15pt **bold** for headings
-- 13pt for primary texts, such as a shape names
+- 13pt for primary texts, such as shape names
 - 12pt for secondary texts, such as connector descriptions

 Always position the text horizontally.
-When you add a title to the shape, put the text inside the shape.
+When you add a title to a shape, put the text inside the shape.
 Whenever possible, place the text in the central place of the shape and in the upper-central part of the background.

 ## Steps

-Mark multiple areas or steps on the diagram using **blue** (HEX: #0A6EC7) round stamps with white numbers.
-Explain the steps under the diagram with the ordered list.
+Mark multiple areas or steps on the diagram using **blue** (HEX: `#0A6EC7`) round stamps with white numbers.
+Explain the steps under the diagram with an ordered list.

 ## Connectors

-Use 1pt, **rounded**, **grey** (HEX: #666666) lines to connect shapes.
+Use 1pt, **rounded**, **grey** (HEX: `#666666`) lines to connect shapes.

 ## Reference key

-Whenever you introduce an element that is different from other objects located in the diagram, always include a reference key below the diagram to briefly explain the difference between the objects.
+Whenever you introduce an element that is different from other objects located in the diagram, include a reference key below the diagram to briefly explain the difference between the objects.

 ## Examples